Flowchart: what is it and why it is important in a project

 Lastly, you should make sure that your flowchart is consistent and easy to understand, perhaps asking for feedback before making it official.

-Ultimately, the benefit of flowcharts is that they show the activities that are involved in a project, including decision points, parallel paths, branching loops, and the overall sequence of processing by mapping operational details.
+Ultimately, the benefit of flowcharts is that they show the activities of a project, including decision points, parallel paths, branching loops, and the overall sequence of processing by mapping operational details.

 A basic flowchart can help a project manager especially during the planning phase.